Rating agencies buy into euro zone recovery story

 The euro zone's recession ended in the second quarter of last year.
 Market pressures on weaker countries has eased, in part because of domestic reform efforts but also due to an ECB pledge to do whatever it takes to save the euro.

-For France, S&P praised efforts by the country's Socialist government to boost competitiveness by reducing labour costs and corporate taxation.
+For France, S&P praised efforts by the country's Socialist government to boost competitiveness by reducing labor costs and corporate taxation.

 France on Wednesday signed-off a fiscal package including 50 billion euro in spending cuts between 2015 and 2017, as it raised its official deficit forecasts for this year and the next.